Anthroposophic Perspectives in Inclusive Social Development

 Guidelines for Authors

-Length: Contributions usually include 20,000-40,000 characters (including spaces.
-Shorter contributions are also welcome.
-For longer contributions, we recommend you seek guidance from the editorial team in advance.
+Contributions are usually 20’000-40’000 characters, including spaces.
+Short contributions are also welcome.
+For longer contributions, it is advisable to consult with the editorial office in advance.

-Layout: Please add intermediate headings to the text for better readability.
-The layout and final setting of the titles and intermediate titles will be determined by the editors.
+Please provide the text with subheadings for better readability.
+The layout and final setting of the titles and subheadings is reserved by the editors.

-Gender: Please use male and female forms equally and in consistent manner.
+Please use masculine and feminine pronouns equally and with consistent spelling.

-Format: Please submit the manuscript in electronic form in MSWord format (.doc or .docx) or a compatible file format (e.g. RTF).
+Please submit the manuscript in electronic form in MSWord format (.doc or .docx) or a compatible file (e.g. RTF format).

-Formatting: Please send us your contribution without formatting (no hyphenation, no marks, underlines or character formatting).
+Please send us your submission without formatting (no hyphenation, highlighting, underlining, or character formatting).

-Pictures and graphics: The editorial team appreciates materials (e.g. meaningful photos) to be used for design and layout.
-Please provide graphics (photos, pictures, tables, etc.) separately so that they can be edited by us for printing.
+The editorial office appreciates receiving materials (e.g. meaningful photos) for design.
+We always ask that graphics (photos, images, tables, etc.) be supplied separately so that we can process them for printing.

-Formatting Images/Graphics: Please send photos and graphics in the highest possible resolution.
+Please send photos and graphics in as high a resolution as possible.
 When scanning, set the format as tif or jpg, with a resolution of 300 dpi.

 References in text